My whole life I’ve had a voice. I’m chatty. Expressive. Verbal.

 People used a lot of words in our family.
 My parents liked to talk.
 Listening to my dad’s many stories and playing scrabble with my mum was my norm.
 I was raised in part feeling my value was in what I did, how my brain computed, and the language I used to communicate.

 Words became coping skills for me…as well as artist’s tools.
 I was a sensitive intuitive child.
 I don't really ever recall anyone asking "How did that make you feel?" but I tried to tell them anyways.
-To release all the many overwhelming feelings inside of me...with words in attempts to feel understood.
-Connected.
+To release all the many feelings inside of me...with words in attempts to feel understood and connected.
 I created and expressed myself in any way I could to feel seen and heard.
 I was curios too.
 I asked lots of questions.
 Teachers and adults seemed to find that annoying.
 People didn't seem to want to reveal themselves as much as I did.

 It's taken time to learn my use of words is not perceived as an all together bad thing by others.
 I wrote a book after all!
 I've been told people can learn things from me.
 I can teach.
 I can help others to open up.
 That to be so open and expressive is also a gift and I should embrace it.